DannonChoo/CSC3104-Federated-Learning-proj/README.md

 ## Current Lifecycle
 1. Prepare: run data_prep.py to generate the preprocessor, feature spec, and site shards.
 2. Train (FL): start flower-server, then start flower-client-0..3.
 The server updates the global model each round via aggregation.
-(Only one place (commonly client 0 or the server) should save the checkpoint file to avoid file lock races.)
 3. Serve: start infer.
 It loads the latest model + preprocessor and sits on Kafka.
-4. Use: your dashboard or any app can produce requests to ai.infer.requests and consume classifications from ai.risk.classifications.
+4. Use dashboard or app that can produce requests to ai.infer.requests and consume classifications from ai.risk.classifications.

 ## Local setup for testing
 1. Activate environment